-I'm totally into making homemade bread as a usual thing.
+I’m totally into making homemade bread as a usual thing.
 Purchased bread is faster and easier and I am all about faster and easier!
-You can use purchased bread dough to make so many delicious recipes, like pull apart bread.
+You can use bought bread dough to make many delicious recipes, like pull-apart bread.
 But there is something special about making homemade bread, on occasion.
 Taking a loaf of warm bread out of the oven is deeply satisfying and worth the steps of waiting for the dough to rise.

 If you have never tried making homemade bread…you should!
 I’m not saying become a homemade bread expert.
 Nor do I think you have to make your own bread for health or budget reasons.
 Nope.